-Because occupations involving physical labor dominate the local economy, Three Rivers is generally considered to be a blue-collar town.
-39.06% of the Three Rivers workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Three Rivers, you'll notice that it is more blue-collar than most other communities in America.
+47.51% of Three Rivers’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Three Rivers is a city of production and manufacturing workers, sales and office workers, and service providers.
-There are especially a lot of people living in Three Rivers who work in office and administrative support (10.14%), sales jobs (8.87%), and management occupations (8.25%).
+There are especially a lot of people living in Three Rivers who work in sales jobs (9.82%), office and administrative support (8.47%), and food service (7.09%).

-The per capita income in Three Rivers in 2010 was $26,868, which is middle income relative to Michigan and the nation.
-This equates to an annual income of $107,472 for a family of four.
-However, Three Rivers contains both very wealthy and poor people as well.
+The per capita income in Three Rivers in 2018 was $18,874, which is low income relative to Michigan and the nation.
+This equates to an annual income of $75,496 for a family of four.

-Three Rivers is a somewhat ethnically-diverse city.
+Three Rivers is a very ethnically-diverse city.
 The people who call Three Rivers home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Three Rivers residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Three Rivers include German, Irish, English, Dutch, and Polish.
+Important ancestries of people in Three Rivers include German, Irish, English, Polish, and European.